cfchou/hakyll_site/posts/2013-05-18-builder-and-canbuildfrom.md

 ---
-title: Builder and CanBuildFrom in map
+title: Builder and CanBuildFrom in Map
 tags: scala, Builder, CanBuildFrom
 ---